Last Updated April, 2020

 If you do not want to risk it, give up any fresh salads and sliced fruits during your trip, if they were not washed and cleaned by you.
-Even if you are staying in a topnotch hotel, please try to stick to foods that went thermal processing.
+Even if you are staying in a topnotch hotel, please try to stick to foods that went through thermal processing.
 You may read our tips on food and drink safety in Southeast Asia to get an idea of what to do in Africa.
 They are very similar in this sense.

 You never know what type of water a cook in a restaurant uses and how well he cleans his knives.
 Also, never ever forget to wash or disinfect your hands before each meal.
 I can’t emphasize enough how important it is.

 Most countries on the African continent have only two seasons, each of which influences the weather immensely.
-Dates of rainy season across Africa differ from each other.
+Dates of the rainy season across Africa differ from each other.

 If you are planning to go on safari, make sure it doesn’t fall into the middle of a wet monsoon.
-In this case, you may be stuck in a mud in the middle of nowhere, not being able to see lions and antelopes.
-Also, if completing your Africa bucket list, you want to know a bad weather is not going to ruin the experience.
+In this case, you may be stuck in mud in the middle of nowhere, not being able to see lions and antelopes.
+Also, if completing your Africa bucket list, you want to know bad weather is not going to ruin the experience.

 On the other hand, the end of the wet season may become one of the best periods for national parks exploration.
 During this time not many tourists are showing up yet, and the animals are free to walk and sleep anywhere they want without any limits.